ppnsanders/pp-mp-examples/README.md

 | `brandName` | This is your Partner "Brand Name", this may be the name of your company or application. |
 | `environment` | This is the environment you wish to test with.
 Default value is `sandbox` |

-## Marketplaces Onboarding - Connected Path
+## PayPal For Platforms - Onboarding - Connected Path

 1. [pp-mp-connected-path](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-connected-path)

-*Description:* A marketplace model in which each individual PayPal seller assumes financial liability, rather than the marketplace.
+**Description:** A platform model in which each individual PayPal seller assumes financial liability, rather than the platform.
 All sellers must have PayPal Business accounts.

-> Once you create/link a merchant account with Connected-Path you can "Save as default".
+> Within the app, once you create/link a merchant account with Connected-Path you can "Save as default".
 Once you save that merchant if you open the [pp-mp-order](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-order) or [pp-mp-delayed-order](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-delayed-order) apps you will see your newly created/linked merchant info in the Default config.
 Click "Use Default Merchant" to continue to create the Order and run the checkout.

 *Merchant Experience Steps:*